 Technology like Stereolithography—the first 3D printing process to arrive on the scene in the 1980s—is a popular choice for designers seeking great accuracy and detail in parts.
 SLA is just one resin-based technology though, contrasting with Material Jetting which is extremely accurate but distinctly different.
 Known as one of the fastest methods of 3D printing, MJ technology relies on photopolymer resins built layer upon layer until the desired structure is complete.

-A wide range of technology is available for 3D printing metals as popularity in their use continues to trend upward, including highly industrial technologies like Binder Jetting and Selective Laser Melting, as well as Lost Wax Casting, an ancient technique greatly modernized for production of luxury items like fine jewelry with complex shapes, interlocking parts, and even engravings.
+A wide range of technology is available for 3D printing metals as popularity continues to trend upward for highly industrial technologies like Binder Jetting and Selective Laser Melting.
+This includes Lost Wax Casting too, an ancient technique greatly modernized for production of luxury items like fine jewelry with complex shapes, interlocking parts, and even engravings.

-Derived from polymers which melt easily in both the layering and adhesive process in 3D printing, thermoplastics like Nylon 12 [Versatile Plastic] are extremely adaptable for a range of projects with the ability to offer flexibility for thinner structures and toughness for thicker designs.
+Derived from polymers which melt easily in both the layering and adhesive process in 3D printing, thermoplastics like Nylon 12 [Versatile Plastic] are extremely adaptable because of high ductility–presenting flexibility for thinner structures and rigidity for thicker designs.
 Other high-performing materials like Thermoplastic Urethane (TPU) are derived from Polyurethane powders meant to create 3D printed elastomeric parts with performance similar to Injection Molded products.

-Manufacturers today may choose to 3D print metal in popular materials like Steel or Aluminum, or choose from a wide range of precious metals that include Gold, Silver, and Platinum.
+Manufacturers today may select popular 3D printing metal materials like Steel or Aluminum, or choose from a wide range of precious metals that include Gold, Silver, and Platinum.
 Metal materials continue to increase in use because it is possible to make extremely strong and durable products on any scale that are also incredibly lightweight.